 Some dogs just feel the need to show dominance, especially if their space is being violated.
 You may find dog on dog aggression because they feel threatened by other dogs, especially if they are bigger than them or are gaining attention from their owners.
 Although, it should be noted that unless they are feeling threatened, dogs do not naturally attack humans.
 According to Blue Cross, dogs might bite a human if they feel trapped, surprised, over-excited or are in pain.

 Dogs love to play with each other and toys, but the excitement of a new friend to play with can often result in rough play.
 However, dogs play fighting together is usually harmless.
 There are visible differences between dogs play fighting and a brawl.
 A good tip is to look at their tail; if it’s wagging and both dogs are happily leaping and bounding, they’re probably fine.

-There are a few behavioural signs you can look out for that give a good indication a dog may be about to attack.
+There are a few behavioural signs you can look out for that can give a good indication that a dog may be about to attack.

 Growling, snarling or baring their teeth

-If a dog is growling, snarling or baring their teeth, this is the most obvious sign that a dog is ready to bite or attack.
+If a dog is growling, snarling or baring their teeth, this is the most obvious sign of aggression and that a dog is ready to bite or attack.

 Similarly, if a dog is glaring at your dog, then they may be about to attack.
 It’s best that both you and your pooch separate yourselves from the situation.
 If a glaring dog is off their lead, make sure to put your dog on their lead and walk away.

 Raised fur around their neck/back